Sienci-Labs/Resources/longmill/assembly/ytsb-lm-troubleshooting.md

 <h3>The machine moves really slowly or not at all when I jog it</h3>

 <ul>
-  <li>If you are jogging your machine for the first time, your feedrate may be set to 10mm/min.
+  <li>If you are jogging your machine for the first time, your feed rate may be set to 10mm/min.
 This means it will only move 10mm in one minute (really really slow).
 Try increasing the speed until it is perceptible.
 1000mm/min is a good place to start.</li>
-  <li>If you are running code or a job, make sure that your feedrates are set correctly.</li>
+  <li>If you are running code or a job, make sure that your feed rates are set correctly.</li>
 </ul>

 <h3>My machine randomly cuts lines during my job</h3>